 Welcome to Military Life: Support Resources for Military Families

 If you’ve recently married into the military, or you or your spouse has just joined, you may be feeling both nervous and excited about the future.
-During the adjustment period, spouses take on new roles, adapt to new schedules and learn new ways of handling military related obstacles.
-Support is available to you to ease your transition.
-The following resources can ease your adjustment.
+During the adjustment period, spouses take on new roles, adapt to new schedules and learn new ways of handling many of life’s obstacles.
+The following resources can help ease your transition.

 Military and Family Support Center